rob121/broadlinkgo/README.md

 GET /api/remotes
 ```

-Returns json devices, and the butto commands that make up the remote
+Returns json devices, and the button commands that make up the remote

 ## Sending a command to a specific device